-• Physical inspection of vehicle to insure structural integrity.
+Physical inspection of vehicle to insure structural integrity.

 - 1. Verify all components adequately secured to vehicle.
 Verify all fasteners tight and have either safety wire, locktite (fluid) or nylock nuts. - 2.
 Verify propeller structural and attachment integrity. - 3.
 Visual inspection of all electronic wiring to assure adequate wire gauges and connectors in use.
 Teams must notify inspector of expected maximum current draw for the propulsion system. - 4.
 Radio range check, motor off and motor on. - 5.
 Verify all controls move in the proper sense. - 6.
 Check general integrity of the payload system. - Structural verification.
 All aircraft will be lifted with one lift point at each wing tip to verify adequate wing strength (this is "roughly" equivalent to a 2.5g load case) and to check for vehicle cg location.
+Both upright and inverted wing lift tests will be performed.
 Teams must mark the expected empty and loaded cg locations on the exterior of the aircraft fuselage.
 Special provisions will be made at the time of the contest for aircraft whose cg does not fall within the wing tip chord.
-This test will be made with the aircraft filled to its maximum payload capacity by weight (Teams must inform the inspector and judges of their maximum design capacity and must make all flights within that capacity). - Radio fail-safe check.
+This test will be made with the aircraft filled to its maximum payload capacity. - Radio fail-safe check.
 All aircraft radios must have a fail-safe mode that is automatically selected during loss of transmit signal.
 The fail-safe will be demonstrated on the ground by switching off the transmit radio.
 During fail safe the aircraft receiver must select: